MarcRussell2/car-accident-analysis/README.md

 ## The Data

 The car accident dataset has been collected in real-time, using multiple Traffic APIs.
-It contains car accident data that is collected from February 2016 to December 2019 for the Contiguous United States.
+It contains car accident data that is collected from February 2016 to December 2019 for the contiguous United States.
 By using several data providers such as the US and state departments of transportation, law enforcement agencies, traffic cameras, and traffic sensors within the road-networks, the authors<sup>(1)</sup> were able to construct about 3 million detailed accident records.
 This comprises somewhere between 10% and 50% of the total number of accidents in the US during that time span.

 The population dataset was an annual report given out by the IRS which describes precisely the number and amounts of many tax details including income, population, etc. for each US Zipcode.